 Binding values can be at odds with universal-rights values, since they place conditions on care and mandate treating people unequally.
 The capacity of binding values to undermine universal-rights values likely contributes to our findings across several studies showing that binding values are linked to a range of attitudes and actions most people would not consider “morally praiseworthy,” including Machiavellianism:

 Binding values are also linked to blame and stigmatization of victims – as described in our New York Times piece “Who Blames the Victim?” which covers the following studies:

+My dissertation research was advised by Dr. Liane Young and conducted at the Morality Lab at Boston College and the Harvard Center for Brain Science.
+In this work, we investigated the cognitive mechanisms and consequences associated with these diverse views on morality.
 In the final part of my dissertation, I examined the moral domain of fairness using a behavioral and fMRI approach, and found similar diversity there:

 This involves a psycholinguistics approach, including investigation of the moral dimension of implicit verb causality:

 Niemi, L., Hartshorne, J., Gerstenberg, T., Young, L. (submitted).
 Moral values pervade causal attribution: Evidence from the implicit verb causality task and explicit judgments.

 Other research focuses on how individual differences in beliefs about right and wrong relate to reasoning about crimes and people’s mental health.
 A description of some of this work is included in the following commentaries: